kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/09_	ai_prototype/08_pre_response_latency.md

 **Pre-response latency** is:

 - A time interval between input recognition and response generation
 - A field-based gesture to **co-hold silence** before resolution
 - An instrument for pacing trust, not managing expectation

-Used appropriately, it enables systems to say:
 > “I recognize you — and I’ll wait until it’s time to respond.”

 ---